tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@dikshagoyal26/index.md

 For Opportunities!

-In the span of last 4 months I amount of things I learned is unimaginable for me.
-The challenge strengthen my believe in myself and still expanding my knowledge.
+In the span of last 4 months my learning curve is unimaginable for me.
+The challenge strengthen my believe in myself.

 ## Something interesting about me?